660104A 4th January: London, unidentifeid

 -unverified early version without horns

-- Miss Amanda Jones I (MJ/KR) -STU on piano and organ; unverified early
+- Miss Amanda Jones I (MJ/KR) -STU on piano and organ; unverified early version

-- My Obsession I (MJ/KR) - STU on piano; instrumental backing track
+- My Obsession I (MJ/KR) -STU on piano; instrumental backing track

 - Panama Powder Room (MJ/KR) -unverified instrumental